 StoneCreek Lodge

 It also has pretty much all the amenities you could ask for.
-There’s an indoor pool and hot tub, a small gym, laundry facilities, and a business center, as well as a complimentary breakfast.
+There’s an indoor pool and hot tub, a small gym, laundry facilities, and a business center.
 All the rooms are spacious, with a desk, sofa bed, and kitchenette.
-The executive suites have a full kitchen with counter seating and a separated living room, complete with a fireplace.
+The executive suites have a full kitchen with counter seating and a separate living room, complete with a fireplace.

 StoneCreek also has a free airport shuttle.
-And if you’re coming from the surrounding area for an early flight, you can take advantage of their Stay & Fly deal: stay at the hotel the night before, and then park there for free during your trip.
+And if you’re coming from the surrounding area for an early flight, you can take advantage of their Stay & Fly deal: stay at the hotel the night before or after your trip, and park there for just $10 while you’re gone.

 C’Mon Inn Missoula